 Now, flip around the other way.
 Imagine a group of people that have based everything about their existence on the belief that the Great Pumpkin does not exist.
 Unlike atheists, these people have actually managed to build a viable culture and institutions around the absolute faith in the Great Pumpkin being a myth.
 Everything they are is based on it.
 Tolerance for any Great Pumpkin-ism is impossible because it is essentially a denial of their essence.

 Now, let’s assume these people know of one another and are within travel distance of one another.
 The former group, let’s call them the Positives, are going to be hell bent on converting the latter group, that we’ll call the Negatives.
 On the other hand, the Negatives are not interested in converting the Positives.
 The mere fact that these people are able to tolerate Great Pumpkin belief means they are capable of denying everything that makes up the very being of a Negative.
-Therefore, they want to destroy the Positives.
+Therefore, part of the Negative belief set is they want to destroy the Positives.

 Now, replace the Great Pumpkin with race.

 That’s where things stand in America when it comes to race.
 Most people accept that race is a real thing and different people come from different parts of the world.
-For most people, it is a casual awareness that does not animate their life beyond the fringes.
-By that I mean, they think about it when they see a sign for Martin Luther King Boulevard or a bunch of a Spanish guys hanging out on the corner.
-Others take it more seriously as an academic or intellectual pursuit, while others just like wearing white and burning crosses.
+For most people, it is a casual awareness that does not animate their life.
+They think about it when they see a sign for Martin Luther King Boulevard or a bunch of a Spanish guys hanging out on the corner.
+Others take it more seriously as an academic or intellectual pursuit, while others take it too far and become bigots.

 The other side of the fence we find the race deniers.
 Everything they believe, their sense of self and their world view, is based on race being a myth.
 The trouble is they are facing a mountain of scientific evidence that contradicts their belief.
 The mountain is not only growing, it is growing rapidly.
 Studies like this one seem benign to normal people, but they are a stake through the heart of a race denier.